Towards Autonomous Edge AI: Local LLM Inference, Efficient Quantization, and Hybrid Memory in Practice

 - Merge, convert to GGUF.

-- Quantize (Q4_K_M best for baseline); test context window at 1024–1536.
+- Quantize (Q4_K_M as your baseline); test context window at 1024-1536.

 - Bundle in LightMem-style memory ops with WAL persistence and on-device embeddings.

-- Deploy and test: Real-world speed, RAM, and stability-tune as needed.
+- Deploy and test: Real-world speed, RAM, and stability, tune as needed.

 References and Further Reading